aidoanto/portfolio/content/data-analysis/index.md

 for:
   - portfolio
 draft: false
+title: Innovating Customer Service with AI and Data Analysis at Lorikeet
 ---
 ### Or, how I turned messy customer service data into automated workflows by combining Python, machine learning, and a healthy appreciation for the everyday work of support teams.
 # The Challenge